elmaxe/devops-tutorial/README.md

     branches: [ master ]
 ```
 This is the configuration used in our YAML file.
 It is possible to add multiple branches to the `branches` list, and also possible to add other restrictions for the `on` value.
 You can read more about the `on` workflow syntax [here](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#on).

+> **Note:** GitHub recently changed the default branch name to `main` instead of `master`.
+Depending on how your repo is setup, the default branch could either be called `main` or `master`.
+The value in the `branches` list should be changed accordingly.

 ## Define jobs in the workflow
 A workflow can consist of one or more jobs.
 These jobs will run in their own environments and will therefore not share any data.
 However, it is possible to configure jobs to be dependent on the status of other jobs.
 To define jobs in our workflow we use the `jobs` keyword.
 The basic syntax for this keyword is: